 “We were out there with the family,” said Stacy Grant of Nevada City.
 “We had borrowed my Dad’s boat and were tooting around the lake.
 We didn’t see the explosion.
 We heard it.
 We were up by the dam, which was kind of far away.
 We still got showered with a bunch of sticks and things.
 I hope they were just things.”

 As for the Barstad family, they have no regrets about giving their patriarch a proper Viking burial.

 “It’s the Viking way,” said Jimmie Barstad describing the last wish of his now incinerated father.
 “We were happy to pay the fine to give Dad the burial he wanted.
-We knew there would be some risk, but this is Nevada County, and we hoped that no one would notice or care that much.
-It turns out we were correct, except for the Sheriff and County officials.
+We knew there would be some risk, but this is Nevada County, and we hoped no one would notice or care that much.
+We were correct, except for the Sheriff and County officials.
 I hope to have my burial on Lake Tahoe someday.
 But that will be a trickier one for my kids to figure out.
 I’m glad they got to see their Grandpa leave us like this.
 It was a special day for everyone.”